 The treatment options for HCV GT4-infected patients listed in Table 6 have been recommended by the expert panel.

 Sofosbuvir + ledipasvir + ribavirin: Several phase II studies have established the efficacy of the 12-wk sofosbuvir and ledipasvir regimen in the treatment of HCV GT4-infected patients, regardless of the treatment history or the presence of cirrhosis[154,155].
-Administering the combination of this regimen with ribavirin for 12 or 24 wk also resulted in high SVR rates in phase II studies on HCV GT4-infected patients with advanced liver diseases[77].
-Similarly, high SVR rates have been noted in a phase III study that used a 12-wk sofosbuvir and ledipasvir regimen with or without ribavirin for the treatment of HCV GT4-infected and cirrhotic patients (including both treatment-naive and treatment-experienced patients)[156].
+Administering the combination of this regimen with ribavirin for 12 wk or 24 wk also resulted in high SVR rates in phase II studies on HCV GT4-infected patients with advanced liver diseases[77].
+Similarly, high SVR rates have been noted in a phase III study that used a 12-wk sofosbuvir and ledipasvir regimen with or without ribavirin for the treatment of HCV GT4-infected and cirrhotic patients (including both treatment-naïve and treatment-experienced patients)[156].
 In another cohort study, the sofosbuvir and ledipasvir combination provided for 12 wk was associated with a 99% SVR rate in HCV GT4-infected patients[157].
-In real-world studies and meta-analyses, favorable SVR rates have been noted with the sofosbuvir and ledipasvir regimen with or without ribavirin given for 12 or 24 wk in HCV GT4-infected patients, including treatment-naïve and treatment-experienced patients[49,158,159], and patients with advanced liver fibrosis, and compensated and decompensated cirrhosis[158,159].
+In real-world studies and meta-analyses, favorable SVR rates have been noted with the sofosbuvir and ledipasvir regimen with or without ribavirin given for 12 wk or 24 wk in HCV GT4-infected patients, including treatment-naïve and treatment-experienced patients[49,158,159] and patients with advanced liver fibrosis and compensated and decompensated cirrhosis[158,159].
 The addition of ribavirin has not been found to improve the efficacy of the combination regimen[158,159].
-In a recent real-world study, an eight-week regimen of ledipasvir plus sofosbuvir was found to be well-tolerated and effective in treatment-naïve and noncirrhotic HCV GT4-infected patients (n = 45) (SVR12: 97.8%)[160].
+In a recent real-world study, an 8-wk regimen of ledipasvir + sofosbuvir was found to be well-tolerated and effective in treatment-naïve and noncirrhotic HCV GT4-infected patients (n = 45) (SVR12: 97.8%)[160].
 Studies evaluating the efficacy of sofosbuvir + ledipasvir + ribavirin regimen in HCV GT4-infected liver transplant recipients are limited.

 The ION-4 trial was a large phase III trial that enrolled HCV GT1- or GT4-infected patients co-infected with HIV-1 who were treated with the sofosbuvir and ledipasvir regimen for 12 wk.
-About 55% of the patients were treatment-experienced and 20% had cirrhosis.
+About 55% of the patients were treatment-experienced, and 20% had cirrhosis.
 The SVR rate was noted to be 100% in the GT4-infected patients[69].
-In real-world studies, treatment of HCV GT4-infected patients coinfected with HIV with ledipasvir and sofosbuvir regimen was associated with 95.5%, 94%, and 80% SVR rate in patients without cirrhosis and with compensated and decompensated cirrhosis, respectively[73].
+In real-world studies, treatment of HCV GT4-infected patients co-infected with HIV with ledipasvir and sofosbuvir regimen was associated with 96%, 94%, and 80% SVR rate in patients without cirrhosis and with compensated and decompensated cirrhosis, respectively[73].

 Very few studies have evaluated the efficacy of sofosbuvir + ledipasvir ± ribavirin in HCV GT4-infected renal transplant recipients.
-Hundred percent SVR12 rates have been noted in these studies with good safety profile of the regimen[83,85].
+One hundred percent SVR12 rates have been noted in these studies with good safety profile of the regimen[83,85].
 However, the number of patients evaluated in these studies is too small, and results from studies in larger patient populations may be needed to translate these findings to clinical practice.